envoyproxy/examples/ext_authz/example.rst

    :ref:`curl <start_sandboxes_setup_curl>`
         Used to make ``HTTP`` requests.

-The External Authorization sandbox demonstrates Envoy's :ref:`ext_authz filter <config_http_filters_ext_authz>` capability to delegate authorization of incoming requests through Envoy to an external services.
+This sandbox demonstrates Envoy's :ref:`ext_authz filter <config_http_filters_ext_authz>` capability to delegate authorization of incoming requests through Envoy to an external services.

-While ext_authz can also be employed as a network filter, this sandbox is limited to exhibit ext_authz HTTP Filter, which supports to call HTTP or gRPC service.
+While ext_authz can also be employed as a network filter, this sandbox is limited to demonstrating the ext_authz HTTP filter, which supports calling HTTP or gRPC services.

-The setup of this sandbox is very similar to front-proxy deployment, however calls to upstream service behind the proxy will be checked by an external HTTP or gRPC service.
-In this sandbox, for every authorized call, the external authorization service adds additional ``x-current-user`` header entry to the original request headers to be forwarded to the upstream service.
+The setup of this sandbox is very similar to a front-proxy deployment, however calls to the upstream service behind the proxy will be checked by an external HTTP or gRPC service.
+In this sandbox, for every authorized call, the external authorization service adds an additional ``x-current-user`` header to the headers forwarded to the upstream service.

 Step 1: Start all of our containers
 ***********************************

-Change to the ``examples/ext_authz`` directory.
+Change to the ``ext_authz`` directory.

 To build this sandbox example and start the example services, run the following commands:

 .. code-block:: console

     $ pwd
-    envoy/examples/ext_authz
+    examples/ext_authz
     $ docker compose pull
     $ docker compose up --build -d
     $ docker compose ps